aerithnetzer/openhomeworksystems/content/post/2023/jan/what-are-we-doing.md

 ---
 title: What are we doing?
 date: 2024-01-12
-tags: ["hugo","blog"]
+author: "Aerith Netzer"
-image : "/img/posts/img-2.jpg"
+tags: ["Open Homework Systems","Welcome"] image : "/img/posts/womanReading.jpg"
-Description  : "It’s a fast and static website generator written in the Go language.
-Websites built with Hugo can be hosted anywhere from GitHub..."
+Description  : "So, what's going on here?"
 featured: true
 ---

+We are building a website for the Open Homework Systems project.
+This is a collaboration with several Big Ten Academic Alliance Schools to investigate open-source homework systems.
+The project is generously funded by the Institute of Museum and Library Services (IMLS).